chaitanyaprem/myThoughts/postoffice_order.md

 It also reduces workload of the person sitting on the other side of the counter.

 ## Problem/Optimization
-If you have to send a parcel via public post office, you don't have an option of home pickup (which in itself is a good idea, but that solution is already thought of in private sector like delhivery).
-Hence, you have to rely on going to a nearby post office, which is crowded in general.
+If you have to send a parcel via public post office, you have to rely on going to a nearby post office, which is crowded in general.
 One of the main reasons it takes time for the person sitting in the counter is:
 - The person needs to enter from and to address
 - Measure the weight and enter the same
 - Type of parcel